cimi/d3-flame-graphs/README.md

 <a href="#cellHeight">#</a> flameGraph.__cellHeight__([_cellHeight_])

 If _cellHeight_ is specified, sets the height of the rectangles in the flame graph to the provided value.
 If _cellHeight_ is not specified, returns the current value.
 Defaults to 20.
+The graph height should be divisible by the cell height so the nodes align properly.

 <a href="#color">#</a> flameGraph.__color__([_[color(d)]_])